My journey to Pahokee: Glades lives do matter

 Right now the locks are closed and the Indian River Lagoon and the St Lucie River are recovering.

-Here is a link and a photo to what the water testing shows.
+Here is a photo to what the water testing shows.

 It shows that its all good as far as Ecoli.